Coming of Age

 I spit a plug of tobacco onto the street-actually, it looked more like pink bubblegum-and

-the center of his chest.
-He called me a dirty polecat and complained that he must have had some
+in the center of his chest.
+He called me a dirty polecat and complained of somethin' in his

-mud in his

-eye, before dropping dead on the street among the hoof prints and occasional
+eye, before dropping dead on the street among the hoof prints and occasional mound of

-surprise and he said, "Every couple argues, don't they?"
+held my glance and said, "Every couple argues, don't they?"

-That made no sense at all to me, then I started to awake from this disjoint fantasy while the voice
+That made no sense at all, and I started to awake from that disjoint fantasy while the voice

-eye was swollen shut and it's reflection from the mirror across the room was the color of raw
+right eye was swollen shut and its reflection in the mirror across the room, was the color of

 "Hello, are you awake?"

-"Come on in," I said, happy to hear a friendly voice.
-The door opened and she walked in,
+"Come on in," I said, happy to hear a friendly voice, "the door is open."

-stopping at the foot of my bed.
-"Oh my god, you look offal!
-Are you okay?"Well, I'm still alive."
+She walked to the foot of my bed.
+"Oh my god, you look awful!
+Are you okay?"

+"Well, I'm still alive."

-"Don told me how you fell down the stairs last night after you got home.
-He said that he had to
+"Don told me how you fell down last night after you got home.
+He said that he had to help

 "Yep, he's the reason I'm here."